 The Company acts as an investment holding company.
-Details of the principal activities of its subsidiaries are set out in note 32.
+Details of the principal activities of its subsidiaries are set out in note 31.

-The consolidated financial statements are presented in Renminbi ("RMB"), which is also the functional currency of the Company.
+The consolidated financial statements are presented in Renminbi ("RMB"), which is the same as the functional currency of the Company.

-APPLICATION OF NEW AND REVISED INTERNATIONAL FINANCIAL REPORTING STANDARDS ("IFRSs")
+2. APPLICATION OF NEW AND REVISED INTERNATIONAL FINANCIAL REPORTING STANDARDS ("IFRSs")